xlwings/xlwings/docs/reports.rst

 .. figure:: images/markdown1.png

-For more on Markdown, especially how to change the styling, see :ref:`markdown`.
+For more details about Markdown, especially about how to change the styling, see :ref:`markdown`.

 .. _frames: